dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 ### Container level logical topology

-This will be the end state of the topology after implementing K8S and integrating it with NSX-T. Information shown in this topology will be explained in the upcoming sections and Part 3 of this series..
+After implementing K8S and integrating it with NSX-T, the topology will look like below.
+Information shown in this topology will be explained in this article and also in Part 4 of this series.

 ![](ContainerTopology.gif)

 # IPAM and IP Pools
 [Back to Table of Contents](#Table-Of-Contents)